AlFaizCodes/AlFaizCodes/README.md

 <div align="center">

-### ⭐ If you like my work, consider starring my repositories
+### ⭐ If you like my work, consider starring my repositories and using it for your own self
 **Let’s learn, build & grow together 🚀**

 </div>